krokowski0x/Coinbase-Candle-Size/README.md

 # Coinbase Candle Size Indicator

-This project aims to add popular Candle Size Indicator utility to [Coinbase Pro](https://pro.coinbase.com/) via Chrome extension.
+This project aimed to add popular Candle Size Indicator utility to [Coinbase Pro](https://pro.coinbase.com/) via Chrome Extension, but due to more significant projects, I'm currently not working on it.
+But I will.
+Some day in 2019.

 ## Brief description